-The Shark IF200UKT is also a pet vacuum cleaner as well as a stick vacuum.
+The Shark IF200UKT lift away is also a pet vacuum cleaners as well as a stick vacuum cleaner.
 However, one of the main and most interesting differences in design is that this vacuum cleaner has a flexible wand.

 This means that the wand needs to be removed for you to empty it, but the process is incredibly easy – something that we will look at a little later in this review.
 It is also easy to handle when cleaning your home.

-The Shark IF250UKT, once again, is a cordless stick vacuum, and it has a design that is almost identical to the IF200UKT – the only real difference is that this one has a twin battery instead of a single.
+The Shark vacuum IF250UKT, once again, is a cordless stick vacuum cleaner, and it has a design that is almost identical to the IF200UKT – the only real difference is that this one has a twin battery instead of a single.

 It also has the flexible wand that will bend so that it can reach under furniture, making everything easier and also providing you with a much better radius overall.
 The Dyson V8 Animal comes with a main floorhead in the form of a brush bar.

-This works well on all floor types, and has been made to deal with pet hair and dirt in an efficient manner.
+This works well on all floor types, as well as hard floors and has been made to deal with pet hair and dirt in an efficient manner.
 It reaches right into the deepest crevices of your carpet to get embedded fluff, while also remaining gentle and reliable on hard floors.

 Both the Shark IF200UKT and the IF250UKT have the same floorhead, and this is an innovative piece of technology.